agenda/agenda/README.md

 ### name(name)

-Takes a string `name` and sets `lastModifiedBy` to it in the job database.
+Sets the `lastModifiedBy` field to `name` in the jobs collection.
-Useful for if you have multiple job processors (agendas) and want to see which job queue last ran the job.
+Useful if you have multiple job processors (agendas) and want to see which job queue last ran the job.

 ```js